Elvis Andrus Preview, Player Props: White Sox vs. Tigers

 Elvis Andrus At The Plate

-- Looking at the 94 games he has played this season, he's went deep in five of them (5.3%), and in 1.4% of his trips to the plate.
+- He has homered in 5.3% of his games this season, and 1.4% of his trips to the dish.

-- In 23.4% of his games this season, Andrus has had at least one RBI.
-He's picked up more than one in 12.8% and driven in three or more of his team's runs in three contests.
+- Andrus has an RBI in 22 of 95 games this season, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 26 games this season (27.7%), including multiple runs in eight games.
+- He has scored in 27.4% of his games this season, with more than one run scored in 8.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.